Lucio Battisti Vol. 2

-Lucio Battisti Vol. 2 is the second album by the Italian singer-songwriter Lucio Battisti.
+Lucio Battisti Vol. 2 is the second studio album by the Italian singer-songwriter Lucio Battisti.
 It was released in July 1970 by Dischi Ricordi.

 It was only published as a compact cassette.
 It contains three songs from Battisti's first album ("Prigioniero del mondo", "Un’avventura" and "Nel sole, nel vento, nel sorriso e nel pianto") and various other songs that were released in a stereo version for the first time.

+Charts

 Track listing

 All lyrics written by Mogol; music by Battisti, except where indicated.